duanbiao2000/obsidianDoc/+ Encounters/dailyNotes/memory model in computer programs.md

 ---
-aliases: null
+aliases:
-theme: null
+theme:
-original: null
+original:
-url: null
+url:
-author: null
+author:
-date_created: null
+date_created:
-date_updated: null
+date_updated:
-type: null
+type:
-high_priority: false
+priority: false
 ---

 The note "20240811201622" discusses the memory model in computer programs, focusing on the stack, heap, and registers.
 The stack is managed by the compiler, follows a Last-In-First-Out (LIFO) principle, and stores temporary data like function parameters and local variables.
 The heap is manually managed by the programmer, allows dynamic memory allocation, and stores larger, longer-lived data.
 Registers are the fastest memory units directly connected to the CPU, used for temporary data storage and faster access.